16

-Other reasons to fall in love with the area: two grocery stores; a decent culinary scene; and easy access to the vibrant Baker ’hood, cheery Platt Park, and I-25.
+Other reasons to fall in love with the area: three grocery stores; an ever-growing culinary scene; and easy access to the vibrant Baker ’hood, cheery Platt Park, and I-25.

 Neighborhood Rankings